 - Teams will have a maximum of 60 minutes to answer all exam questions.

-- The clock starts ticking when the first question appears and ends once 60 minutes has elapsed or the team completes all the exam questions, whichever comes first.
+- The clock starts ticking when the first question appears and ends once 60 minutes have elapsed or the team completes all the exam questions, whichever comes first.

 - Teams may not return to skipped questions or change a previous answer.

 - The exam should be completed without assistance (including books, internet, journals, colleagues, and any and all other forms of aid).

-- Each program's director is responsible for monitoring rule compliance.
+- The training director for the participating program is responsible for monitoring rule compliance.

 - Scores will be determined based on the number of correct answers.
 Ties will be broken in favor of the team that completed the test in the shortest amount of time.
 Points will not be deducted for any incorrect or unanswered questions.

-- The top ten teams will be announced on April 11, 2022, with the top three teams being named finalists.
-Shortly after the announcement, the finalists will be invited to the national live competition, hosted on June 8, 2022.
+- The top ten teams will be announced on Thursday, March 2, 2023, with the top three teams being named finalists.
+Shortly after the announcement, the finalists will be invited to the national live competition, to be hosted on May 21, 2023.
 The selected teams will have seven calendar days to accept the invitation.
 If a team fails to accept, their slot will be offered to the next highest-scoring team.